mainbosskay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-alx shell input and output redirection
+shell input and output redirection